Raideeen/restaurants_inspections_nosql/restaurants_inspections_report_ccc2_02.md

 ![Screenshot of the query "Display the inspection dates for a specific restaurant named `SPRING`"](_Images/simple_spring.png)

-- Grandes and scores: We want to see the relationship between grades and scores.
+- Grades and scores: We want to see the relationship between grades and scores.

 ```sql
 SELECT score, grade